gvwilson/fiction/iffy/index.md

 drew their shock sticks from the holsters on their hips.

 "Oh shad," someone said quietly beside Iffy.
-"It's gonna be an affin jammer."
+"It's gonna be a jammer."

 Iffy gulped.
 She had never seen a fight worse than teenagers shoving each other,